pcwii/cpkodi-skill/README.md

 * Response: "Would you like to play the movie using cinemavision?"
 * Request: "yes / no"
 ## Youtube Addon
-* Request: "ask kodi to play some Elton John from youtube
+* Request: "play some Elton John from youtube
-* Request: "ask kodi to Play the official captain marvel trailer from youtube"
+* Request: "Play the official captain marvel trailer from youtube"
 * Request: "Stop kodi"
 ## Credits
 * PCWii
 ## Category
 **Media**
 ## Tags
-'#kodi, #Krypton #Leia, #mycroft.ai, #python, #skills #youtube'
+'#kodi, #Krypton #Leia, #mycroft.ai, #python, #skills #youtube #common play #cps'
 ## Require
 Tested on platform_picroft (others untested)
 ## Other Requirements